The pleasure of your company is requested

 We are ever so grateful to Cityfolk for sponsoring these dances.

-Find out what we've been dancing!
+Find out what we danced!

 PROGRAMS is a list of the dances we've done on each evening